 Trump Calls Impeachment Inquiry A 'Lynching'

-President Trump lashed out at the House impeachment inquiry in a tweet Tuesday morning, calling it "a lynching."
+President Trump lashed out about the House impeachment inquiry in a tweet Tuesday morning, calling it "a lynching," a choice of words that drew sharp rebukes from lawmakers on both sides of the aisle.

 In his post, Trump wrote, "So some day, if a Democrat becomes President and the Republicans win the House, even by a tiny margin, they can impeach the President, without due process or fairness or any legal rights.
 All Republicans must remember what they are witnessing here - a lynching.
 But we will WIN!"